Subscribe to ‘Words Of Hope’

 Women 4 Women Appeal

 October is breast cancer awareness month (or Rosy October as they call it in Gaza).
-We’re asking woman in the UK to stand in solidarity with women in Gaza by donating to our Women 4 Women Appeal or by hosting a virtual fundraising event throughout October, November and December. £60 provides breast cancer screening for a woman in Gaza.
-Thank you for your support.
+We’re asking woman in the UK to stand in solidarity with women in Gaza by donating to our Women 4 Women Appeal or by hosting a virtual fundraising event throughout October, November and December. £60 provides breast cancer screening and support for a woman in Gaza.

 Women 4 Women: Discovering you have breast cancer is devastating but if you live in the Gaza Strip, it is three times more likely to be terminal.
 Hospitals are not allowed to bring radioisotopes into Gaza, so there is no radiotherapy available.